Libensemble/libe-community-examples/gen_updates_cnn/README.md

 ## Simulator

-Runs model training code without optimization.
-Sends gradients across the network to the generator running a training loop.
-Parameters from the generator are updated inside each training loop.
+Runs model training code without optimization, while still computing and backpropagating loss.
+During each training step, sends gradients across the network to the generator, and receives updated model parameters.

 ## Generator

 Initializes a parent model.
-Receives gradients from each simulator, sums each, performs optimization to update the model, and sends updated model parameters to the simulators.
+Receives gradients from each simulator, sums each, performs optimization to update the parent model, and sends updated model parameters to the simulators.

 ## mnist directory